DomHenry/TTD-models/README.md

 ## Run the simulation analysis

-`sim_runs.R` is the primary file to recreate simulations
+`sim_runs.R` is the primary code file to run the simulation analysis

 `sim_ttd_data.R` is a function to generate time-to-detection data used in `sim_runs.R`.